makyul/sensors-software/Robonomics.md

 ![f-m](https://github.com/LoSk-p/media/blob/master/conn.PNG)

-And connect them to your ESP according connection diagram.
+And connect them to your ESP according to the connection diagram.

 Or you can use wires from USB adapter.
 Disconnect one wire: push on it with some sharp object and carefully pull the wire:
-Insert it to extreme connector:

 ![extreme_con](https://github.com/LoSk-p/media/blob/master/assembly_wires.PNG)

-Insert it to extreme connector:
+Insert it to last connector:

 ![extr](https://github.com/LoSk-p/media/blob/master/wires1.PNG)